Preventing False Alarms

 False alarms: happening in large numbers

 Of course false alarms are bound to happen at least once to everyone.
 But in actuality, they happen at a surprisingly high rate.
 Of all calls that the police take that are alarm related, an upwards of 94 to 99 percent are due to false alarms.
-Larger cities are bound to have a high volume of false alarm instances.
-For example, the following cities back in 2000 provided the following instances of false alarm numbers:

 The costs of false alarms